yaswant2403/cs225final_project/README.md

 mkdir build
 cd build
 ```
-To create a build directory, then run:
+Then to initialize the build directory run:
 ```
 cmake ..
 ```
-To initialize cmake, after this you can run:
+After this use the follow to make & run the executables:
 ```
 make main
 ./main